my-devices/sdk/README.md

 ### The Easy Way

-The easy way to build the SDK on Linux or OS X is to run the buildsdk.sh script.
+The easy way to build the SDK on Linux or OS X is to run the buildsdk.sh script:

+    ./buildsdk.sh

 It will make the necessary invocations of the configure script and GNU make to build WebTunnelAgent and WebTunnelClient, along with the required libraries.
 With this build, the required POCO libraries (Foundation, Net, Util, WebTunnel,